brightmart/text_classification/README.md

 Text Classification
 -------------------------------------------------------------------------
 the purpose of this repository is to explore text classification methods in NLP with deep learning.

+UPDATE: if you want to try a model now, you can go to folder 'a02_TextCNN', run 'python -u p7_TextCNN_train.py', it will use sample data to train a model, and print loss and F1 score periodically.

 it has all kinds of baseline models for text classificaiton.